querylab/NFTMetadata-IPFS-Storage/README.md

-## Mint with NFT.Storage and Polygon blockchain
+## Mint with NFT.Storage and Polygon Blockchain

-Mint with NFT.storage and Polygon Testnetwork Mumbai and IPFS/Filecoin storage via NFT.Storage made with Solidity using Hardhat.
+Mint with NFT.storage and Polygon TestNetwork Mumbai and IPFS/Filecoin storage via NFT.Storage made with Solidity using Hardhat.

 ### Setting Up